 The Core Capability Spanning All Seven Community Lifelines: Resilience and Adaptive Capacity

 Understanding how communities survive and thrive during crises requires looking beyond individual services.
 The concept of "community lifelines" highlights the interconnected systems crucial for community well-being.
 These lifelines, typically categorized into seven core areas, are interdependent and require a fundamental capability to remain functional under stress: resilience and adaptive capacity.
-This article gets into how this core capability, encompassing elements of leadership, communication, resource management, and social cohesion, transcends the individual lifelines, ensuring their continued operation even amidst significant disruption That's the whole idea..
+This article breaks down how this core capability, encompassing elements of leadership, communication, resource management, and social cohesion, transcends the individual lifelines, ensuring their continued operation even amidst significant disruption Still holds up..

 The Seven Community Lifelines: A Brief Overview